JackyWongX/searchhighlight/README_EN.md

 - 1.0.2 Bug fixes and display improvements
 - 1.0.3 Added text highlighting after jumping to location
 - 1.0.4 Added case sensitivity and whole word match control, file extension filtering
+- 1.0.5 Highlight all search results based on read and write properties after jumping to a document, press Esc or unhighlight the document after switching

 ## Usage